waiting-for-dev/web_pipe/docs/plugging_operations/resolving_operations.md

 Operations can be resolved from a dependency injection container.

-A container is anything that responds to `#[]` (accepting `Symbol` or `String` as argument) in order to resolve a dependency.
-It can be configured at the moment `WebPipe` module is included:
+A container is anything that responds to `#[]` (accepting `Symbol` or `String` as argument) to resolve a dependency.
+It can be configured at the moment you include the `WebPipe` module:

 ```ruby
 MyContainer = Hash[